 We became even more in sync the next day when my relationship ended unexpectedly.
 Together, Stella and I boarded the hot mess express with emotional baggage and terrible separation anxiety.
 When my boyfriend moved out of the house, my heart broke; when I left the house for a run, Stella’s teeth broke (from tearing off the metal kick plate to the back door).
 My spirit was reflected in her shivering body, the worried furrow in her brow, and the downturn of her tail, which remained defensively curled in between her legs for months.

 Thankfully, Stella’s tail remained the gauge on my own emotional wellbeing.
 In time, it began unfurling at an apprehensive 45-degree angle.
 Soon thereafter, it began sticking straight out, awkwardly parallel.
 These days, that little tail points straight up with sass and s(wag)ger.

 Full of empathy due to struggles of her own, Stella got me through those unforeseen days of heartbreak with her unconditional love, loyalty, and endless nose licks.
 She swooped in right when I needed her, and truly saved me.
 Wings or not, she’ll always be my little angel.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Katharine won 4 Paws 4 Life Rescue in Littleton, Colorado a 2019 Holiday Wishes award.